Denan Kemp: New Zealand Warriors

 On 28 May 2008, the New Zealand Warriors announced that they had signed Kemp for the 2009 and 2010 seasons.
 Whilst at the Warriors he took on goal-kicking responsibilities for the club for the first half of the 2009 season.

 In round 2 of the 2009 season, Kemp kicked the match winning conversion from the sideline to defeat the Manly-Warringah Sea Eagles with 28 seconds left.
 However, for much of the season Kemp could not break into the first grade side, instead he was assigned to Otahuhu and played for the Auckland Vulcans in the NSW Cup.
 Near the end of the season he asked for a release so he could return to Queensland to rebuild his National Rugby League career.
 Kemp played in eleven games for the Warriors, scoring 46 points.
 2009 was also the first year Kemp was featured on NRL cards, featuring in both Select & Daily Telegraph sets.

 Second stint with Brisbane

 On 16 September 2009, Kemp announced that he re-signed with the Brisbane Broncos for the 2010 NRL season, after being granted an early release from the final year of his contract with the Warriors.
-Unfortunately, an injury prevented him from claiming a full-time spot in the first grade side.
+An injury prevented him from claiming a full-time spot in the first grade side.
 In round 1 2010, against the North Queensland Cowboys, he scored the final try which won the game for the Broncos 30-24.
 He played for the Wynnum Manly Seagulls in the 2011 Queensland Cup, before joining the Australian Rugby Union in April 2011.